Party Food and Snacks that Kids and Toddlers Will Love

 Galaxy Cake

-This galaxy cake is good for New Year’s Eve, May the 4th, or any space-themed child’s birthday party.
-The asteroids on top of this galaxy cake are made of cookie dough balls.
+Here’s another one of those vegan cakes that’s good for more than just birthday parties.
+Serve this at New Year’s Eve parties and May the 4th parties.
+It’s also great for any space-themed child’s birthday party.
+The asteroids on top of this galaxy cake cane be made of cake pops or cookie dough balls.

 Colorful Potato Salad

-Here’s a creative way to serve potato salad at parties, and since it’s vegan, it’s a healthier option than traditional potato salad.
+Here’s a creative way to serve potato salad at parties.
+Since it’s vegan, it’s a healthier option than traditional potato salad.
+Vegan kids will love this since it’s made with vegan mayo.

 Eggless Salad Sandwiches

 These sandwiches can be any shape you want, as long as you have the right cookie cutter.
-These tea sandwiches are the perfect food for little kids because the crusts are already cut off and they’re the perfect size for their little hands.
+Tea sandwiches are the perfect food for little kids.
+The crusts are already cut off, and they’re the perfect size for their little hands.

 Peach Pie Lollipops

-These can be customized to use different fruits and different colored dough for a fun twist to brighten up any number of special occasions.
+Vegan pie pops can be customized with different fruits and different colored dough.
+This fun twist will brighten up any number of special occasions.

 Ladybugs on a Leaf

-These ladybugs are an easy party treat with a healthier twist.
+These ladybug bruschetta are an easy party treat with a healthier twist.
 Young children will adore how the tomatoes are decorated to look like ladybugs.
+We can’t have a list of kids party food ideas without something bug-themed.

 Low-Sugar All-Natural Cupcakes

-For those healthy eating guests, this cupcake recipe offers a lower sugar cupcake that still tastes amazing.
+This cupcake recipe is for those healthy eating guests.
+Low-sugar vegan cupcakes have less sugar than your average cupcake but still taste amazing.
 The frosting is colored with all natural superfood powders.

 Rainbow Pasta Salad

 Of all the birthday party food ideas, this is one of my favorites.
-It’s a show stopper, and the best part is that it’s not a lot of work to make.
+Rainbow pasta salad is a show stopper.
+The best part is that it’s not much work to make it.

 Tofu Breakfast Baskets